carbon-footprint/carbon-footprint.github.io/_posts/2020-02-09-the-sunshine-state.md

 We find a cafe close to the river that has plant-based meals.
 The Sunshine State welcomes us into its loving arms with a torrential downpour!
 Our shoes are soaked through as we squelch into the cafe and sit down to eat.
-An aprocyphal quote from Albert Einstein frames the menu.
+An apocryphal quote from Albert Einstein frames the menu.
 There's also the word *Decaf* listed specifically on the menu, and no shortage of panic as it's found to taste indistinguishable from ordinary coffee.
 Later on, while paying at the counter...